mctrivia/digibyte-api-cpp/README.md

 To successfully compile the program you need to link it with the new library:
 ```
-g++ getbalance.cpp -lbitcoinapi
+g++ getbalance.cpp -ldigibyteapi
 ```

-The full list of available API calls can be found [here](https://en.bitcoin.it/wiki/Original_Bitcoin_client/API_calls_list).
+The full list of available API calls can be found [here](https://developer.bitcoin.org/reference/rpc/).
 Nearly the complete list of calls is implemented and thoroughly tested.

 License
 -------

-The bitcoin-api-cpp library is released under the terms of [MIT](http://en.wikipedia.org/wiki/MIT_License).
+The digibyte-api-cpp library is released under the terms of [MIT](http://en.wikipedia.org/wiki/MIT_License).

 ```
 Copyright (c) 2014 Krzysztof Okupski